openshift/enhancements/enhancements/baremetal/an-slo-for-baremetal.md

 ## Summary

-The Bare Metal Operator provides bare metal machine management capabilities needed for the Machine API provider on the `baremetal` platform, and there is no equivalent for this component on other platforms.
+The `cluster-baremetal-operator` component will provide bare metal machine management capabilities needed for the Machine API provider on the `baremetal` platform.
+There is no equivalent for this component on other platforms.

-The Bare Metal Operator is currently managed by the Machine API Operator in a fashion that requires the Machine API Operator to have significant bare metal specific knowledge.
-This proposal outlines a plan for the Bare Metal Operator to become a fully-fledged Second Level Operator under the management of the Cluster Version Operator.
+This functionality is currently provided by `machine-api-operator` directly via `baremetal-operator` from the Metal3 project, and related components.
+This situation requires the Machine API Operator to have significant bare metal specific knowledge.

+This proposal outlines a plan for a new bare metal specific component as a fully-fledged Second Level Operator under the management of the Cluster Version Operator.

-(To avoid likely confusion, please note that this proposal describes a new project tentatively named Bare Metal Operator (BMO), implying that the current baremetal-operator project will be renamed to reflect the fact it is "just a controller").
+The new `cluster-baremetal-operator` will initially merely adopt the existing bare metal specific components - including `baremetal-operator` from `machine-api-operator`.
+However, we expect that additional bare metal specific functionality will be added to this new operator over time.

 ## Motivation